 However, you are free to discuss identities, even if you are the only person with a particular intersection of identities.
 For example, even if you are the only queer Jewish woman in the 1L class, you are still permitted to discuss all three of those things in your responses.

-If you have questions about whether you can include something, please contact Dave Johnson at email@example.com.
-This will not violate anonymity, regardless of his answer, as he is the outgoing Membership & Inclusion Editor and therefore will not be reading personal statements.
+If you have questions about whether you can include something, please contact Alex Briggs at firstname.lastname@example.org This will not violate anonymity, regardless of his answer, as he is the outgoing Membership & Inclusion Editor and therefore will not be reading personal statements.

 Your personal statements should be formatted as follows:

 - Use 12-point Times New Roman font, double-spaced and with 1” margins.

 - The name of your document should be your Tryout Number followed by “VLR PS.”
 For example, if your number is 012, your document should be named “012 VLR PS” (be sure to use all three digits).
 Tryout numbers will be distributed on February 16th at 8:00pm.

 - Your document must be saved as a Microsoft Word document.